 Though everyday life may seem chaotic and random, behind the buzz of activity it is possible to make out shapes and patterns of behaviour.
 Sociology is the study of people in society and taking on this course will provide you with an awareness of the society you exist within today.

-Education: looking at differential educational achievement in relation to social class, gender and ethnicity, the role of education and the impact of government policies on the education system.
+Education: differential educational achievement in relation to social class, gender and ethnicity, the role of education and the impact of government policies on the education system.

-Crime and Deviance: looking at the social distribution of crime and deviance, social order, social control, punishment, trends, globalisation, green crime, human rights, state crime and the role of the media in reporting and causing crime.
+Crime and Deviance: the social distribution of crime and deviance, social order, social control, punishment, racism in the legal system, globalisation and crime, green crime, state crime and the role of the media in reporting and causing crime.

-Research Methods: looking at the different ways sociologists investigate human behaviour. prevention and punishment, victims, and the role of the criminal justice system.
+Research Methods: looking at the different ways sociologists investigate human behaviour, such as questionnaires, interviews, statistics, observations and experiments.

 Course specific entry requirements